namansharma3007/PollQ/README.md

 The project is divided into two main folders:

-- **Backend-server**: This contains the Node.js application code that serves as the API layer, handling user authentication, poll creation, and voting logic.
+- **Backend-server**: This contains the Node.js application code that serves as the API layer, handling  authentication, poll creation, and voting logic.
-- **Frontend-server**: This contains the client-side code built using Vite, providing a modern interface for users to interact with the application.
+- **Frontend-server**: This contains the client-side code built using Vite, providing a modern interface for s to interact with the application.

 ## Setup Instructions